influxdata/docs-v2/content/influxdb/v2.4/admin/internals/tsi/rebuild-index.md

 3.  **Delete all `_series` directories in your InfluxDB `data` directory.**
-    By default, `_series` directories are are stored at `/data/<bucket-id>/_series`, but you should check for and remove `_series` directories throughout the `data` directory.
+    By default, `_series` directories are are stored at `/data/<bucket-id>/_series`, but check for and remove `_series` directories throughout the `data` directory.

     {{< code-tabs-wrapper >}}